-As the strategic rivalry with communist powers intensified in late 1947, it became painfully evident to the Army and the new Department of Defense that the Army could not perform its general function of "prompt and sustained combat" against a potential Soviet adversary, even in a nuclear context.
+1948-50: New Emphasis on Readiness, Information Security and Monitoring perform its general function of "prompt and sustained combat" against a potential Soviet adversary, even in a nuclear context.
 This led to a reconsideration of how the Army should secure and manage its information.
 However, the continuing emphasis on occupation duties and perennial budget and manpower shortfalls left the overall dynamic unchanged from previous years.
 Over half of the U.S. Army remained organized for and employed in overseas occupation duties, and one-third of its budget supported relief efforts.
 Only one-eighth of its budget was earmarked for new equipment, and a declining percentage of personnel scored in the higher mental categories needed to fill out the highly technical information-related fields.
-This meant little room for growth in new, highly resource-intensive missions.
+27 This meant little room for growth in new, highly resource-intensive missions.